 Festival Highlight: Tribute to Mike Leigh

-Every year, the Festival will acknowledge and pay tribute to great filmmakers.
-In 2019, we are proud to honour Mike Leigh by screening two of his early films, selected by the director himself, who will attend the Festival.
+Every year, the Festival will screen the earliest films of celebrated directors in tribute to their contribution to the legacy of great cinema.
+In 2019, we recognised Mike Leigh, screening two of his early films, Bleak Moments and Nuts in May, selected by the director, himself.

 Mike Leigh is one of Britain’s most celebrated directors and for fifty years has made many classic films, starting with Bleak Moments, Nuts in May and Abigail’s Party, moving on to Secrets & Lies which won Palme d’Or, Naked which won Best Director at Cannes, Vera Drake which won the Golden Lion, Mr Turner and many, many more.

 Mike came to Cheltenham to introduce both of his films and to take audience Questions and Answers after each screening.
 It should also be noted that Mike sat through both films, to share the moment with the audience which was well appreciated.

 Festival Highlight: Shakespeare's Heroes & Villains with Steven Berkoff Q&A

 The festival was proud to welcome actor, director, writer and legendary Enfant Terrible Steven Berkoff to the Cheltenham Film Festival.